Every woman has a different experience after (and during) pregnancy. Once your baby arrives, it’s time to be extra patient with yourself.

 Your first bowel movement after a vaginal birth will be challenging.
 Your magical womanly parts are all sore (and possibly a bit swollen) from the stretching and pressure during labor and delivery.

 Forget wiping!
-You’ll be using a peri bottle instead.
+You’ll be using a instead.

 If you’re not working with a doula or midwife, Wellness Mama has an excellent recipe for a Postpartum Soothing Spray here.